agustindangelo/EEO-Tests/README.md

 # EEO Demos

-Two automated test suites are going to be developed.
-Cypress tests are located in `cypress/e2e` and WebdriverIO tests are located in `wdio/test/specs`

-# Install dependencies
+## Install dependencies
 ```
 npm install
 ```

 # Run Cypress tests
-Create a `cypress.env.json` file at the root of the project and paste with the following content:
+1. Create a `cypress.env.json` file at the root of the project and paste with the following content:
 ```json
 {
   "USER_EMAIL": "<your-email>",